He could fish a mud puddle and come home with dinner.

 2 tablespoons fresh chives or parsley, chopped fine for garnish

-Joanna Jeronimo is an adventurer, university lecturer, international touring comedian, a national cooking champion and sourdough baker, published in three cookbooks, artist, art columnist, Telly Award winner for writing, creating and directing ArtScapes: The Power of Art and Culture in Hawaii, creator/writer and director of Blood Ties: Hawaii, and former VIP hotel broker for luxury groups.
+Joanna Jeronimo is an artist, art columnist, Telly Award winner for writing, creating and directing ArtScapes: The Power of Art and Culture in Hawaii, creator/writer and director of Blood Ties: Hawaii.
+Always an adventurer, she’s a university lecturer, international touring comedian, a national cooking champion and sourdough baker, published in three cookbooks, and former VIP hotel broker for luxury groups.